GR

 What is Avian Influenza?

 Avian influenza, commonly known as bird flu, is an infectious viral disease that primarily affects birds, both wild and domesticated.
-However, certain strains of the virus can infect humans and other animals.
-Influenza type A viruses cause the disease, classified based on two surface proteins: hemagglutinin (H) and neuraminidase (N).
+However, certain strains of the virus can also infect humans and other animals.
+Influenza type A viruses cause the disease, and they are classified based on two surface proteins: hemagglutinin (H) and neuraminidase (N).
+Therefore, understanding these classifications helps in identifying and controlling the spread of the virus.

 Symptoms